Is your worship for God or for social media?

 This people draweth nigh unto me with their mouth, and honoureth me with their lips; but their heart is far from me.
 But in vain they do worship me, teaching for doctrines the commandments of men.

 Thus, we can offer extremely beautiful worship on social media, yet it may not necessarily be directed toward the glory of God.
 It’s unfortunate that, in the digital age, we run the risk of becoming spiritless machines, whose only goal is to accumulate “likes” at any cost.
+When approval becomes the measure of success, worship slowly transforms into entertainment, and devotion is replaced by strategy.

 Our worship should be pure and simple, focused solely on God; however, today we seem to be so absorbed in social media and sustaining the church’s marketing campaign that we have lost sight of that purpose and do whatever it takes to get results, instead of offering God authentic praise.